Senior Gear Editor

 What Are Board Shorts?

-There are a few key aspects that separate a pair of board shorts from any old pair of swim trunks or a bathing suit.
-First of all, the waistband.
-Board shorts were first and foremost invented for surfing and high-octane water sports, meaning they need to stay put, even when the warm tropical tube you’re duck-diving through is ferociously trying to rip them off.
-To that end, a pair of board shorts typically forgoes the elastic waistband you’ll find on a pair of pool shorts for a fixed one with a secure drawstring tie at the front to keep things locked down.
+There are a few key things that separate board shorts from your average pair of swim trunks.
+The biggest one: the waistband.
+Board shorts were built for surfing and high-octane water sports, which means they need to stay put – even when the warm tropical tube you’re duck-diving through is ferociously trying to rip them off.
+To that end, a true pair of board shorts ditches the elastic waistband of a swim short for a fixed one, with a secure drawstring tie at the front to keep things locked down.

 Boardshort comparison

-Left to right: Vuori Cruise (fixed-waist hybrid), Florence Marine X Standard Issue (elastic-waist hybrid), Outerknown Apex Trunks (high performance).
+Left to right: Vuori Cruise (fixed-waist hybrid), Florence Marine X Standard Issue (elastic-waist board short), Outerknown Apex Trunks (high performance).
 Photo: Will Sileo//The Inertia

 Different Types of Board Shorts

-If you’re looking for a board short for surfing, kiteboarding, foiling, waterskiing, or any other high-octane watersports undertaking, you’ll likely want to go with a Fixed-Waist board short.
-Our top pick for these types of activities is the FMX F1 Zero Boardshorts.
+If you’re looking for a board short for surfing, kiteboarding, foiling, waterskiing, or any other high-octane watersports undertaking, you’ll likely want to go with a Fixed-Waist board short, of the kind most prominently featured in our top picks.

 For something more relaxing, like lounging on the beach, swimming, etc., you can certainly get away with an Elastic Waist board short, and will likely be happier with one if you want your trunks to double as shorts and plan on layering underwear underneath at times.
 In our experience, fixed-waist shorts that fit perfectly while surfing don’t fit perfectly with underwear underneath, or require a very low-profile pair of sports underwear/compression shorts.
 Our favorite here are the Vuori Banks Shorts.

 Another point of variation is that High-Performance board shorts can have both stitched waistbands and welded/unstitched waistbands.
-Welded waistbands (like those sported by the Florence Marine X F1 Zero Airtex) tend to be a bit more comfortable while paddling, but aren’t any more secure than a stitched waistband.
+Welded waistbands (like that of the Manera SquareFlex) tend to be a bit more comfortable while paddling, but aren’t any more secure than a stitched waistband.
 That has more to do with what’s going on up front, aka the drawstring closure (see “board short features” below).

 Board Short Sizing

 In the spirit of staying put, board shorts need to fit tightly.
 And unless you’re going with an elastic waistband, it’s best to make sure that fit is dialed.
-You’ll (likely) want to go down a waistband size from your everyday pair of pants, as you’ll (likely) not be wearing anything underneath those boardies.
+You’ll (likely) want to go down a waistband size from your everyday pair of pants, as you won’t be wearing anything underneath those boardies.
 And a loose waistband on a pair of boardies is just about as useful as a screen door on a submarine.

 guys in boardshorts watching waves

-Hybrid board shorts seek to bridge the gap between water and life with pockets, elastic waistbands, and more.
+Hybrid board shorts seek to bridge the gap between water and life with hand pockets and other features.
 Photo: Ella Boyd//The Inertia

 Board Short Length